 Most textiles are good candidates for this process although museum’s housing historic textiles, such as quilts, should seek alternatives as this method can be too stressful on these types of textiles.

-Preventive methods for textile conservation
+Preventive methods for rolled textile storage & conservation

 This rehousing project consisted of three main phases: 1) Archival supplies, 2) Rolling rehousing, and 3) Hanging storage.